 However, for community managers, one of the biggest challenges is creating this sense of belonging—especially when building an online community, and your members are, what may feel like, worlds and galaxies apart.
-If you’re experiencing this challenge, here a few things you can do to bring your community members together and foster that sense of belonging:
+If you’re experiencing this challenge, here a few things you can do to boost online community growth and foster that sense of belonging:

-We’ve seen communities grow closer by hosting regular virtual events.
+We’ve seen online community growth with the hosting of regular virtual events.
 These events can range from webinars to small coffee chats in the morning to AMAs with guest speakers or community members.
 Using the Mobilize events page, your invite can automatically sync to members’ calendars, so it’s easy to schedule virtual events for members.
 All they have to do is accept or decline the invite.

 A Twitter chat is a great way to host an online event and spread awareness about it.
 It also is less committal and doesn’t require members to login to attend.
 The Community Manager hosts a weekly chat on Wednesdays using the #CMGRChat hashtag which has been happening on and off since 2010.
 Social Media Examiner is a great resource if you’re looking to learn more about hosting Twitter chats.

 Many online community managers have strict rules around members promoting their own content.
 This is understandable.
 The point of a community isn’t to just spam other members with content.
 On the other hand, community members should be able to share their successes.
 The solution?
 Create a designated “brag” day.
 CMX does a great job with this by hosting a weekly “promo day.”

 4. Celebrate Holidays Together